augini/algorithms_ds/README.md

-# My solutions to coding challenges
+# Algorithmic problems, solutions and notes

 ### Languages

 - Python 😍
 - JavaScript 😋
+- More 😁

 ### Platforms